LincaMarius/ISAP-1_Control_Unit/README.md

 This function can be implemented using a 12-input OR gate.

-In the original scheme, the Ring Counter is reset with an active low #CLR signal, so the #NOP signal is also active low.
+In the original schematic, the Ring Counter is reset with an active low #CLR signal, so the #NOP signal is also active low.

 In Logisim simulation, the Ring Counter is reset with an active high CLR signal, so the generated NOP signal must also be active high.